-- (a) as soon as the same become available, but in any event within six months after the end of each Financial Year, its audited consolidated financial statements for that Financial Year; - (b) Terms and Conditions and the Final Terms for all outstanding Medium Term Loans admitted to trading on a Regulated Market; - (c) as soon as practicable upon becoming aware of an acquisition or disposal of any Medium Term Loan by a Group Company, information regarding the aggregate Nominal Amount held by Group Companies, or the amount of any Medium Term Loan cancelled by the Issuer; and - (d) any other information required by the Swedish Securities Markets Act (Sw. lag (2007:582) om värdepappersmarknaden) or the Norwegian Securities Trading Act (No. lov av 29. juni 2007 nr.
-75 om verdipapirhandel), as applicable, and in any event the rules and regulations of the Regulated Market on which any Medium Term Notes are admitted to trading.
+- (k) as soon as the same become available, but in any event within six months after the end of each Financial Year, its audited consolidated financial statements for that Financial Year; - (I) the Terms and Conditions and the Final Terms for all outstanding Loans admitted to trading on a Regulated Market; - (m) as soon as practicable upon becoming aware of an acquisition or disposal of any Note by a Group Company, information regarding the aggregate Nominal Amount held by Group Companies, and the amount of any Notes cancelled by the Issuer; and - (n) any other information required by the Swedish Securities Markets Act (Sw. lag (2007:582) om värdepappersmarknaden) or the Norwegian Securities Trading Act (No. lov av 29. juni 2007 nr.
+75 om verdipapirhandel), as applicable, and in any event the rules and regulations of the Regulated Market on which any Notes are admitted to trading.